Integrating AI for Human-Centric Breast Cancer Diagnostics: A Multi-Scale and Multi-View Swin Transformer Framework: Introduction

 \subsection{Related Works}

-Initial efforts in multi-view mammogram classification were dominated by CNN-based approaches.
-For instance, Reference~\cite{carneiro2017deep} was among the first to apply multi-view analysis by training CNN models separately on CC and MLO views and combining features from these views using multinomial logistic regression.
+CNN-based approaches dominated initial efforts in multi-view mammogram classification.
+For instance, Reference~\cite{carneiro2017deep} was among the first to apply multi-view analysis by training CNN models separately on CC and MLO views and combining features using multinomial logistic regression.
 Such initial works demonstrated that multi-view analysis has the potential to outperform single-view models by leveraging the inherent correlations between different views.
 Subsequent research improved on these ideas by developing more effective fusion strategies.
 For example, Reference~\cite{wu2019deep} introduced a view-wise feature merging strategy using tailored ResNet models to process CC and MLO images separately before averaging their predictions during inference.
-In another notable effort, Reference~\cite{khan2019multi} proposed a two-stage multi-view fusion strategy for extracting ROI from four mammogram views using CNNs, which further enhanced the classification performance by integrating multi-view information.
+In another notable effort, Reference~\cite{khan2019multi} proposed a two-stage multi-view fusion strategy for extracting ROI from four mammogram views using CNNs, further enhancing the classification performance by integrating multi-view information.